Caution—this Mexican spaghetti squash with pinto beans and homemade easy enchilada sauce will cause purring noises while eating.

 Skip the diet.
 Make positive choices like these: Eat an apple a day for the next two weeks.
 Go meatless every Monday.
 Prepare one dinner a month featuring spaghetti squash.
 See the little phrase in my apple green Letty’s Kitchen banner at the top of the page?
 Change your life—one bite at a time.

 Spaghetti-like strands separate when the insides of the squash are raked with a fork, therefore the name.
 Spaghetti squash serves as a low calorie, low carb base for tomato sauces, or any sauce good on pasta.
-Caution when served—this recipe with pinto beans and homemade enchilada sauce is so fetching it will cause purring noises while eating.

 - 1 spaghetti squash